aspose-email-cloud/aspose-email-cloud-docs/email/reference/api/Client/_index.md

 ---

-Aspose.Email Cloud API provides a builtin Email Client with unified API for different protocols: IMAP, SMTP, POP3, Exchange.
+Aspose.Email Cloud API provides a **built-in Email Client** with a unified API for different protocols: IMAP, SMTP, POP3, Exchange.

 Email Client allows to: